GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

     Never Using "next" as a variable name
     Never Using "void" as a variable name
+    Never Using "super" as a variable name
+    Never Using "cast" as a variable name
+    Never Using "cast" as a method name
+    Never Using "cast" as a function name
     Never using "local" as a variable name
     Never using "field" as a variable name
     Never Using "static" as a variable name